SeminoleCasa/Homework1/README.md

 Proprietary automated trading capabilities form the backbone of their trading business.
 These include high frequency trading (HFT) technology.

-  - Optimizing order placement

-- Market making
-  - Liquidity

-With exposure to a wide range of industries, Citadel has the ability to gather information from various business entities, which provides them with valuable market intelligence that is not publicly available or accessible.
+With exposure to a wide range of industries, Citadel has the ability to gather information from various business entities, which provides them with valuable market intelligence that is not publicly available or otherwise accessible.

-that they would not have otherwise.

-if engaged in a small number of markets and industries.

-- Relevant information from market making

-- International trading as a designated market maker in the 35 countries including the U.S., Europe, Australia, and …
+Citadel is engaged in international trading and market making in over 35 countries including the U.S., Great Britain, Switzerland, Australia, China, and Canada (in which they are the largest market maker).
-- Leading market maker in Canada

 - Remaining small allows greater flexibility in operations